bbrodt/uberfire-docs/docs/tutorial2/services.md

 ![Restructured Project](restructuring.png)

-The uftasks-component-api project now contains our model files; this project is a dependency of the iftasks-webapp project (the client-side code) so these classes can still be resolved in our client-side code.
+The uftasks-component-api project now contains our model files; this project is a dependency of the uftasks-webapp project (the client-side code) so these classes can still be resolved in our client-side code.
 Our new UFTasksService implementation code will be "hidden" in the uftasks-component-backen project.
 Now let's get started...

 ###Service Interface